UCREL/pymusas/docs/docs/usage/getting_started/intro.md

             * Can be configured to generate a list of semantic tag prediction per word in most likely order.
 For instance you can pre-configure the tagger to generate the 4 or *N* most likely semantic tags for all words.
         </PositiveArea>
         <NegativeArea>
-            * Slowest of the 3 taggers.
+            * Slower than the rule based tagger, in general.
             * Can only generate single USAS/semantic tag categories, i.e. cannot generate tags with affixed symbols like `+`, `-`, `%`, `@`, etc or multi membership tags that are denoted through the use of a slash `/`, e.g. `F2/O2`.
             * All neural taggers have been fine tuned on English data, which makes it less accurate for non-English data.
             * Speed, quality, memory, and size depend on the tagger size, the bigger the tagger the more accurate the prediction, but the slower it is, the more disk space required to store it, and the more RAM/VRAM required to run the model.